 The MCDD has a formalized pre-service training program that serves to increase the quantity and quality of persons interested in exploring, learning, and incorporating disability knowledge in their future careers and lives.
 The pre-service program uses our core projects to provide a variety of mentored experiential and didactic activities.

-Undergraduate and graduate students from a range of fields including law, policy, public health, education, social work, psychology, occupational, physical, and speech therapy, neuropsychology, and behavioral psychology train at the Center.
+Undergraduate and graduate students from a range of fields, including: law, policy, public health, education, social work, psychology, occupational therapy, physical therapy, speech therapy, neuropsychology and behavioral psychology train at the MCDD.
 Trainees gain practical skills and knowledge that inform their work about the needs, strengths, and perspectives of people with disabilities across the lifespan.
-Collaborations include Kennedy Krieger Institute, the Johns Hopkins Bloomberg School of Public Health, Towson University, the University of Maryland Francis King Carey School of Law, the University of Maryland Baltimore School of Social Work and a number of other colleges, universities, and local and state agencies.
+Collaborations include the Johns Hopkins Bloomberg School of Public Health, Towson University, the University of Maryland Francis King Carey School of Law, the University of Maryland Baltimore School of Social Work and a number of other colleges, universities, and local and state agencies.

 The MCDD’s interdisciplinary pre-service training curriculum is an experiential and instructional program that:

-- incorporates direct contributions made by people with disabilities and family members to the field;
+- Incorporates direct contributions to the field made by people with disabilities and their family members;

-- examines and advances professional practice, scholarship and policy that impacts the lives of people with developmental and other disabilities and their families; and
+- Examines and advances professional practice, scholarship and policy that impacts the lives of people with disabilities and their families; and

-- is designed to improve an individual's knowledge, academic or professional credentials.
+- Is designed to improve an individual's knowledge and academic or professional credentials.

-The program is designed to provide well-rounded exposure and learning opportunities for all MCDD scholar/trainees.
+The program is designed to provide well-rounded exposure and learning opportunities to all MCDD scholars/trainees.

 Examples of specific activities include:

-- Assess, develop, deliver, and evaluate training and technical assistance systems and resources for a number of stakeholder groups including professionals and consumers involved in work with child and adults with intellectual, developmental and other disabilities
+- Assess, develop, deliver, and evaluate trainings, technical assistance systems and resources for a number of stakeholder groups including professionals who work with children and adults with intellectual, developmental and other disabilities

 - Work with self-advocates, family members, and provider systems to identify and develop new services and information for people with intellectual, developmental and other disabilities

-- Engage in legislative and education advocacy coalition and projects, I/DD awareness campaign, and participate in consumer advisory committee meetings
+- Engage and participate in legislative and educational advocacy coalitions and projects, I/DD awareness campaigns, and consumer advisory committee meetings

-- Participate in meetings with school system administrators and Project HEAL staff and advocate for effective educational policies relevant to MCDD mission
+- Participate in meetings with school system administrators to advocate for effective educational policies relevant to MCDD's mission

 - Attend legislative hearings in Annapolis and work with People On the Go on their legislative agenda and other projects.

-- Organize events, meetings, and contribute to decision-making process of the MCDD team
+- Organize events and meetings, and contribute to the decision-making process of the MCDD team

 Tylea Powell, B.S.